FBlade/salespark-mongo-repo-utils/README.md

 - Scans all `.js`, `.cjs`, and `.mjs` files in your models directory
 - Requires each file to register models with Mongoose
 - Continues loading other files even if individual files fail
-- Returns detailed statistics about the loading process
+- Returns detailed statistics about the loading process including:
+  - `loadedFiles`: Array of filenames that were successfully loaded
+  - `registeredModels`: Array of model names that were newly registered
+  - `allModels`: Array of all available model names in mongoose.models
 - **Recommended**: Call this during application startup to ensure all models are available for populate operations

 **Resolution rules:**